 Our INTENSIVE program is approximately 8 months long.
 Classes start off on Monday - Friday's from 8:30am - 12:30pm.
 Days and times will vary throughout the program.

 Our PART-TIME program is approximately 11.5 months long.
-Classes are two weekday evenings (either Monday & Wednesday or Tuesday & Thursday) from 6:00pm - 9:00pm and Saturday's from 9:00am - 5:00pm.
+Classes are two weekday evenings (Monday & Wednesday) from 6:00pm - 9:00pm and Saturday's from 9:00am - 5:00pm.
 The Saturday class time will adjust during the last trimester/level of the program.

 There is a Spring, Summer, and Winter Break throughout the calendar year.
 Some holidays will be observed.

 UPCOMING CLASS SCHEDULE:

 October 22, 2018 – June 14, 2019 / Monday-Friday, 8:30-12:30PM

 February 25, 2019 – October 11, 2019 / Monday-Friday, 8:30AM -12:30PM